flaf/debian-pkg-wims/README.md

 </IfModule>
 ```

-Then, to activate the configuration:
+Then, for the configuration to take effect:

 ```sh
 # Commands launched as root.